Active Semantic Perception: Methods

+We address the problem of robotic autonomous exploration of an unknown indoor environment to detect and localize all objects (tables, chairs, couch, beds, TV, etc.), high-level entities such as rooms (living room, bedroom, kitchen, bathroom etc.), and structural information (walls, doorways, windows, etc.) while minimizing the traversed path length.
+We are interested in systems that can utilize semantic information in the environment to perform such exploration.
+We will therefore evaluate different approaches in terms of (i) how accurately and quickly they detect these entities above, and (ii) how well they can predict unseen structure in the environment before actually observing it.

-Our framework comprises of a mapping module, a reasoning module and a planning module, as shown in \cref{fig:intro_fig}.
-The mapping module takes in RGB-D, segmentation images, localization poses, and outputs an ensemble of scene graphs.
-The reasoning and information gain estimation modules take in these scene graphs, samples semantically consistent potential completions and identifies the region with the highest information gain.
-This is then passed to the planning module to generate collision-free path for the robot to follow.
+Our approach, illustrated in \cref{fig:intro_fig}, has three key parts. (i) The mapping module takes in RGB-D, segmentation images, and localization poses, and outputs an ensemble of scene graphs. (ii) The reasoning and information gain estimation modules use these scene graphs to sample semantically consistent potential completions and identify regions with the highest information gain. (iii) The planning module generates a collision-free path for the robot to navigate to these regions.